MicrosoftDocs/fabric-docs/docs/data-factory/connector-http-copy-activity.md

 - **Request method**: The HTTP method.
 Allowed values are **Get** (default) and **Post**.
 - **Additional headers**: Additional HTTP request headers.
 - **Request body**: The request body for the HTTP request.
-- **Request timeout**: The timeout (the TimeSpan value) for the HTTP request to get a response.
+- **Request timeout**: The timeout (the timespan value) for the HTTP request to get a response.
 This value is the timeout to get a response, not the timeout to read response data.
 The default value is 00:01:40.
 - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.
 - **Skip line count**: The number of non-empty rows to skip when reading data from input files.
 - **Additional columns**: Add additional data columns to store source files' relative path or static value.
 Expression is supported for the latter.